Norway’s Intelligence Chief Says Russia Becoming Bolder in Sabotage

 Stensoenes, whose agency is responsible for collecting intelligence abroad and supporting Norway’s military, said Russian President Vladimir Putin’s nation had become “more or less a pariah state” for the West, and therefore had little to lose when it came to causing diplomatic incidents.

-Moscow has denied it was responsible for sabotaging the two pipelines built to carry Russian gas to Europe under the Baltic Sea, and has accused Germany of not conducting a proper investigation.
+Moscow has denied that it was responsible for sabotaging the two pipelines built to carry Russian gas to Europe under the Baltic Sea, and has accused Germany of not conducting a proper investigation.

-Last month German prosecutors said they had issued an arrest warrant for a Ukrainian diving instructor in Poland, in connection with the sabotage of the Nord Stream pipeline in the Baltic.
+Last month, German prosecutors said they had issued an arrest warrant for a Ukrainian diving instructor in Poland in connection with the sabotage of the Nord Stream pipeline in the Baltic.

 Norway has 90 offshore oil and gas fields and undersea gas pipelines stretch 5,590 miles, all of which are difficult to protect from an enemy with significant military and submarine resources.

-In 2022 an undersea telecommunications cable off the Shetland Islands in Scotland was damaged twice, leaving residents without phone and internet connections until it could be repaired a few days later.
+In 2022, an undersea telecommunications cable off the Shetland Islands in Scotland was damaged twice, leaving residents without phone and internet connections until it could be repaired a few days later.

-He said, “If you cut all these cables what purpose does it serve?
+He said: “If you cut all these cables what purpose does it serve?
 It might give you instant gratification but your crimes become public.
-But tapping them and using the information to give yourself a significant advantage is the way they work.”
+But tapping them and using the information to give yourself a significant advantage is the way they work.

-Ripley said, “The Russians have got ships with James Bond-style moon pools.
+“The Russians have got ships with James Bond-style moon pools.
 These are hulls in the bottom of a vessel which allow underwater drones to be launched in secret.”

 On Aug.
-31 a beluga whale—which had been seen with a harness strapped around its neck in Norwegian waters five years ago—was found dead, by a father and son fishing in southern Norway.
+31, a beluga whale—which had been seen with a harness strapped around its neck in Norwegian waters five years ago—was found dead, by a father and son fishing in southern Norway.

 The Nord Stream sabotage in the Baltic is still being investigated in Poland and Germany.

-Last month a spokeswoman for the Polish National Public Prosecutor’s Office told The Epoch Times by email that in June, German authorities sent a European Arrest Warrant directly to the Regional Prosecutor’s Office in Warsaw in the case of Ukrainian citizen “Volodymyr Z.” in connection with proceedings conducted against him in Germany.
+Last month, a spokeswoman for the Polish National Public Prosecutor’s Office told The Epoch Times by email that in June, German authorities sent a European Arrest Warrant directly to the Regional Prosecutor’s Office in Warsaw in the case of Ukrainian citizen “Volodymyr Z.” in connection with proceedings conducted against him in Germany.

-Ukraine has also denied involvement.
+Ukraine has denied involvement.

 Reuters and Associated Press contributed to this report.